one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 > chmod u+x ./mvnw

 The issue will be solved.
 Again do a `docker-compose up`

+`IN CASE OF A GRADLE APPLICATION:`
+> docker-compose -f docker-compose-gradle.yml up

 If you're running `docker-compose up` command for first time, it may take upto 7-10 minutes to pull image(